Free Guide

 Hive Handles: Ultimate EZ Grip Hive Handle by BeeSmart

 Just because beekeeping equipment comes with tiny hand holds, doesn't mean you have to use them.
-These hive handles by BeeSmart screw onto the sides of any wooden beehive box (also referred ot as a super) and make lifting a box a lot easier.
+These hive handles by BeeSmart screw onto the sides of any wooden beehive box (also referred to as a super or hive body) and make lifting a box a lot easier.

 Favorite No Heavy Lifting Beehive: The Keeper's Hive